 The blood contains several different types of cells, each with an important job in the body.
 All blood cells develop in the bone marrow, the spongy substance within our bones.
 The originator of all blood cells is an immature cell known as the stem cell.
 The stem cells give rise to committed or programmed stem cells, which then specialize or differentiate to form mature cells that circulate in our blood.
 There are three basic blood cell types:

 - Red blood cells carry oxygen to and carbon dioxide from all bodily tissues in order to maintain effective organ function.

 - Platelets, in combination with certain plasma proteins, help produce blood clots, which prevent bleeding.

 - White blood cells are part of the immune system, which protects the body from pathogens (things that can make us ill) such as infectious agents and foreign or abnormal cells including precancerous and cancer cells.
 One of the most important subtypes of white blood cells is the lymphocyte.
-There are 2 major subtypes of lymphocytes: B lymphocytes and T lymphocytes (often called B cells and T cells).
+There are two major subtypes of lymphocytes: B lymphocytes and T lymphocytes (often called B cells and T cells).
 Some B lymphocytes mature into plasma cells.
-Plasma cells serve as producers of important protective proteins, called antibodies, which circulate and bind to various pathogens, rendering them harmless and susceptible to removal by other white cell components.
+Plasma cells serve as producers of important protective proteins, called antibodies, which circulate and bind to various portions of pathogens called antigens, rendering them harmless and susceptible to removal by other white cell components.

 Myeloma is an accumulation of malfunctioning or "cancerous" plasma cells.
-Cancer is a disorder characterized by transformation of normal cells to abnormal cells that grow and multiply uncontrollably.
+Cancer is a group of disorders characterized by transformation of normal cells to abnormal cells that grow and multiply uncontrollably.
 The net effect is the appearance of large numbers of abnormal cells capable of forming bodily masses, or tumors, with the capacity to advance locally and invade adjacent tissues and organs or spread either through the lymphatics or the blood vessels into distant organs.
 The ultimate effect of this "malignant" upheaval is local damage leading to both local and remote organ dysfunction.

 - Most plasma cells reside in the bone marrow, and myeloma, accordingly, usually occurs within the marrow-containing large bones of the body, such as the skull, vertebrae (spine), and hips.